AVR Single Chip controllers AT90S, ATtiny, ATmega and ATxmega LC-Oscillator for DCF77-Superhet-Receiver

 Firstly, building an LC oscillator is a simple task: an appropriate

-coil L and a convennient capacitor C has to be brought to oscillate.
+coil L and a convenient capacitor C has to be brought to oscillate.

 This requires one FET and generates a nice sine wave.